RizatdinovNail/El-Archivo-Del-Tiempo/ARTWORK_LICENSE.md

 Any rights or permissions concerning the music remain with its respective copyright holder(s).
 Please contact the original rights holder(s) if you wish to obtain permission to use the music.

+## AI Training and Machine Learning

+The artwork, music, and other non-code creative assets in this repository are **not licensed or authorized for use in training, fine-tuning, evaluating, or otherwise developing artificial intelligence or machine-learning models**.

+This includes, but is not limited to:

+* Dataset creation or collection
+* Model training or fine-tuning
+* Embedding or feature-dataset creation
+* Generative AI model development
+* Machine-learning research involving these assets as training data

+No permission is granted to use these assets for such purposes.

+This notice expresses the creators' explicit reservation of rights regarding the use of these assets for AI and machine-learning purposes.
+It does not purport to override applicable law or rights belonging to third-party copyright holders.

 ## Third-Party Assets

 Any other third-party assets included in the project remain subject to their respective licenses and terms.